 When a patient or survivor joins a cancer support group, one can:

 - Connect with others who understand

 - Enhance your knowledge and understanding of your type of cancer

 - Reduce your level of stress and anxiety

 - Develop a sense of well-being

 Counseling is an effective tool used by many individuals from all walks of life seeking to improve their emotional and physical health.
 Any cancer diagnosis is stressful, and counseling can be very effective in learning how to cope with a new situation.
 With the help of a trained counselor, one can learn how to best manage the numerous issues that arise during and after cancer treatment, issues faced by the cancer survivor and concerned family members.
 Clients and family members are each allowed six free sessions of counseling.
-We provide counselling in house with our licensed social workers or can make referrals to partner agencies.
+We provide counseling in house with our licensed social workers or can make referrals to partner agencies.
 Call (225) 927-2273 for more information.